-Preventable hospitalizations can happen at any age, but they’re especially common among older adults.
-Health policy makers, insurers and health organizations have all made preventing unnecessary hospital admissions a top priority.
-The MDVIP model of personalized primary care is producing real results.
-A study in the American Journal of Managed Care found that Medicare patients who joined MDVIP-affiliated practices were hospitalized 79 percent less than their peers in traditional primary care practices.
-Patients with private insurance were hospitalized 72 percent less than patients in traditional practices.
+Preventable hospitalizations are a common problem, especially among older adults.
+MDVIP-affiliated primary care practices are producing real results in preventing unnecessary hospitalizations.
+A study in the American Journal of Managed Care found that Medicare patients who joined MDVIP-affiliated practices were hospitalized 79% less than their peers in traditional primary care practices.
+Patients with private insurance were hospitalized 72% less than patients in traditional practices.

 Better control of chronic conditions

 Patients with chronic conditions like atrial fibrillation, diabetes, high blood pressure and high cholesterol also do better in the MDVIP model.
 A study in the International Journal of Person Centered Medicine analyzed medical charts for patients with these four conditions.
 Looking at industry benchmarks for preventive screenings and good control of chronic conditions, patients in MDVIP-affiliated practices were in the top 10 percent nationally.